Two halves don't make a whole: instability and idleness emerging from the co-evolution of the production and innovation

 In the previous section, we observed that forgetting keeps unintentional innovation low in the long run and has little impact on the proportion of workers allocated.
 Furthermore, innovation without forgetting increased both intentional and unintentional idleness rates.
-The outcomes with both learning-and-forgetting and innovation are thus quite surprising.
-Both intentional and unintentional idleness rates seem to be lower in the long run as the forgetting threshold increases.
-In Figure \ref{fig:ILIR}, we can even observe cases where average idleness rates decrease over somewhat extended periods.
-A straightforward explanation is the effect of $\theta_a$ on workers' productivity.
+The outcomes with both learning-and-forgetting and innovation dynamics are thus quite surprising.
+In this context, both intentional and unintentional idleness rates seem to be lower in the long run as the forgetting threshold increases.
+In Figure \ref{fig:ILIR}, we can even observe cases where average idleness rates decrease over somewhat extended periods of time.
+A straightforward explanation lies in the effect of forgetting ($\theta_a$) on workers' productivity.
 Each time an innovation is implemented, workers experience a slight drop in productivity, requiring them to adapt.
-Consequently, the firm may allocate more workers to the improved phase shortly after the innovation, even though the duration of this phase is reduced.
-Moreover, skill forgetting due to temporary reinforcements and long-run intentional idleness offsets the increase in unintentional idleness induced by time-saving innovations, resulting in more stable rates.
+Consequently, the firm may need to allocate more workers to the upgraded phase shortly after the innovation, even though the duration of this phase is reduced.
+Moreover, skill decay---due to temporary reinforcements and long-term intentional idleness---offsets the increase in unintentional idleness initially induced by time-saving innovations.
+This results in more stable idle rates.

-These results are especially interesting in that the pace of innovation is sensibly the same across values of $\theta_a$.
-Moreover, we observe a higher variability as forgetting becomes stronger.
+These results are especially interesting in that the pace of innovation is sensibly the same across values of $\theta_a$ (Figure \ref{fig:ILTh}).
+Moreover, we observe a higher Monte Carlo variability in the innovation paces as forgetting becomes stronger.
 As in the experiment with innovation only, this variability in idleness rates is congruent with the variability in the production differential, tightening up the link between the two.
-Finally, the effect of a tight policy is positive for the firm and again most visible in the disruptive scenario and with high forgetting: the long run idleness rates are lowered and the additional variability is dampened.
+Finally, the effect of a tight stacking policy is positive for the firm and again most visible under the disruptive creativity policy and strong forgetting, wherein long-term idle rates are lower and the additional variability is dampened.